The Ghost Ship: Reception

 The set design, too, has been praised for being "suitably claustrophobic."
 Robson's direction has earned kudos for heightening the suspense by leaving certain actions and motives vague.
 In the scene in which Seaman Parker (Lawrence Tierney) dies, crushed by the anchor chain, Robson left it unclear whether Captain Stone committed murder by trapping Parker in the anchor chain locker or whether he merely shut the door.
 The vagueness leaves the audience unsure whether to believe Merriam's accusations against the Captain, and builds an atmosphere of paranoia and doubt which is critical to the picture's success.
 Contemporary critic Gary Giddins has pointed out that the film incorporates classic Lewton scare tactics but in new ways.
 "His trademark scare tactic, a high point in practically all of his films, is a long, dark, nightmarish walk, where every sound is magnified and every object threatening.
 In The Ghost Ship, that "walk" is transferred to the cabin of the victimized third officer ..."
 Others have pointed out another Lewton device, the gradual stalking of a main character by a murderer, as another deft touch in the film.

 Modern critics have also pointed out that the film, unlike so many motion pictures of the 1940s, has an almost exclusively male cast and avoids the trope of a man "redeemed by the love of a good woman."
-The picture is "entirely concerned with male conflict", one critic noted, and at the end of the film a woman appears only in shadow and fog "as the possibility of salvation" rather than bringing emotional closure.
+The picture is "entirely concerned with male conflict", one critic noted, and at the end of the film a woman appears only in shadow "as the possibility of salvation" rather than bringing emotional closure.
 Other film critics have made sustained arguments that the film is a lengthy if coded study of repressed homosexuality, similar to that in Herman Melville's novel, Billy Budd.
 Indeed, the focus on men and men's problems has led one modern critic to declare the film "one of the most homoerotic films Hollywood ever made."

 Contemporary film programmers seem to have a high opinion of the film as well.
 A 1993 Film Forum series, "Val Lewton: Horror Most Noir", screened The Ghost Ship 42 times, while I Walked With A Zombie screened only 10 times and Cat People a mere eight.
 Film director Alison Maclean chose The Ghost Ship for a retrospective of classic RKO films, arguing that the film was "genuinely eccentric" and a cinematic revelation.
 When The Ghost Ship was shown on French cable television in the late 1990s, it was introduced as a prime example of Val Lewton's genius at presenting "unseen horror."